worldbank/repkit/src/vignettes/reproot-files.md

 If these files are shared over DropBox/OneDrive/Git/Network, etc. among the other files shared in that method, then the root file only needs to be set up once per location by a single member of the project.
 Then all other project members can use the same files.

-A template root file can be downloaded from here (TODO) for you to download it and modify it to your needs.
+A template root file can be downloaded from [here](https://github.com/dime-worldbank/repkit/blob/main/src/dev/reproot.yaml) for you to download it and modify it to your needs.

 ### `reproot-env.yaml` - the settings file